waggle-sensor/summer2024/ryan/BUG_TESTING_INFO-Aug8_9/README.md

 - BLADE: Make a dockerfile for Blade that runs florence
     - Blade V033 has a T4 and CUDA 11.6
     - Blade works with image: nvcr.io/nvidia/pytorch:24.01-py3
         - This image is huge.
-At another time, we should build an optomized image with components of this one.
+At another time, we should build an optimized image with components of this one.

 ### Strange CUDA problem